 As diverse as the landscape, this coffee has quite the range of flavors.
 Refreshing tart plum and tamarind provides a juicy start that falls into a rich and buttery body, like a pecan sandies.
 As the coffee cools, it opens up to show honeysuckle blossom and red currant floating through the finish.
 You’ll think you had cookies for breakfast.

-In a cutout of the Andes Mountainside, this coffee has highlights and depth with hidden surprises as the cup continues to unfold.
+With flavors cutout of the Andes Mountainside, this coffee has highlights and depth with hidden surprises as the cup continues to unfold.
 The aromatics welcome with the warmth of toasted walnut and the gentle floral aspects of black currant.
-The profile starts with the juiciness of red grapes and fresh ripe figs that slowly drip with a dark honey viscosity.
-At the center of palate, you’ll find an elegant dark chocolate that tumbles around with a creamy almond toffee.
+Your first taste has the juiciness of red grapes and flavor of fresh figs that slowly drip with a dark honey viscosity.
+Mysterious and alive, the tart ringing sweetness echos with papaya and currant.
+At the center of it all, you’ll find elegant dark chocolate that tumbles around with creamy almond toffee.
 It’s almost like you’re floating down the Yanatile River while catching the moon shine through the mountains.